Tuscaloosa County High School

-Tuscaloosa County High School serves grades 9–12 and is located in Northport, Alabama, America, forming part of the Tuscaloosa County Schools.
+Tuscaloosa County High School serves grades 9–12 and is located in Northport, Alabama, United States, forming part of the Tuscaloosa County Schools.

 History

 The original Tuscaloosa County High was opened near downtown Northport in 1926.
 In 2000, it was moved to its current location, seven miles north of downtown.

 Athletics

 Tuscaloosa County High competes in the Alabama High School Athletic Association, under class 7A region 3.
 The school's athletic squads are nicknamed the Wildcats.
 The football team won the 6A State Championship in 1997.